RenardDesNeiges/CTNN_Policies_DERL/README.md

 * Implement a CT-RNN model
 * Implement a Liquid Time-Constant Neural network model
 * Implement saving of policies
+* Implement evaluation code of pre-trained policies
+* Write visualization code to output
+  * rendering of the experiments

 **Todo**
-* Implement evaluation code of pre-trained policies
-* Implement the PyBullet environment in place of Mujoco
 * Write visualization code to output
   * videos of the experiments
   * internal state evolution of the RNNs